F5Networks/f5-openstack-lbaasv2-driver/docs/includes/topic_before-you-begin.rst

 Install the F5® Service Provider Package
 ````````````````````````````````````````

-Install the F5® LBaaSv2 service provider package *before* you :ref:`install the F5® LBaaSv2 plugin packages <install-f5-agent-driver>`.
-If the F5® service provider package isn't present on your Neutron controller,  the F5® agent and LBaaSv2 driver will not work.
+Install the F5® LBaaSv2 service provider package *before* you install the F5® LBaaSv2 driver.
+If the F5® service provider package isn't present on your Neutron controller, the F5® LBaaSv2 driver will not work.

 .. topic:: Download the F5® LBaaSv2 service provider package and add it to the python path for ``neutron_lbaas``.